JaredTMurray/Crowdfunding-ETL/README.md

 - The [crowdfunding_db_schema.sql file](https://github.com/JaredTMurray/Crowdfunding-ETL/blob/main/crowdfunding_db_table_schema.sql)
   contains the table schema and the ALTER TABLE statement for each of the five tables.
 The five tables are campaign, category, subcategorty, contracts and backers.
+  The alt table consists of foreign keys which connects the tables subcategory_id, category_id, contract_id and cf_id, respectively to the above mentioned tables.

 •	The backers.csv file is imported into the backers table without any errors.
 (5 pt)